5G is properly established in the UK now, bringing with it unprecedented data speeds. Find everything else you need to know, here.

 Most smaller carriers haven’t made any real statements about when they might be adopting 5G.
 Most MVNOs (mobile virtual network operators), like Virgin Mobile, Giffgaff and Tesco Mobile are all at the mercy of the country’s biggest carriers (i.e. EE and Vodafone), as they can only bring 5G to their customers when the networks that they piggyback off of, support it.

-5G speeds – How fast is 5G UK?
+5G speeds – How fast is 5G in the UK?

-It’s much faster than 4G.
-Once networks’ 5G infrastructure is fully implemented and matured, many are hoping for theoretical 10Gbps speeds, which equates to a 100-fold increase over 4G and a 30-fold increase over LTE-A 4G.
+For starters, it’s much faster than 4G.
+Once networks’ 5G infrastructure is fully implemented and matured, many are hoping for theoretical speeds of 10Gbps, which equates to a 100-fold increase over 4G and a 30-fold increase over LTE-A 4G.

 One of the big selling points for most mobile users is going to be the speed and latency improvements 5G promises.